dbaca8/Practical-Machine-Learning/Course Project.md

 Model_Accuracies

-Comparing the 3 models tested, the CART model has the lowest accuracy (87.7%), the Random Forest model has the highest accuracy (99.56%), and thus lowest Out-of-Sample-Error (OOSE)(0.441%).
+Comparing the 3 models tested, the CART model has the lowest accuracy (87.7%), the Random Forest model has the highest accuracy (99.56%), and thus (1 - Accuracy) lowest Out-of-Sample-Error (OOSE)(0.441%).

 ---